S-okubomy/blog-gem-ai-2508/README.md

 # かしこいママの暮らしノート

 An application that generates affiliate blog posts from a keyword using the Google Gemini API, allowing users to review, edit, and publish them to a Firestore database.
+This project is a full-stack application with a React frontend and a Node.js (Express) backend.

  [demo](https://www.mama-note.okbmk.com/)

 ## Features